Mary Anning’s brass token was found on the beach where she made her amazing fossil discoveries…

 Working with his colleague, Dr Richard Bull, Taylor subsequently concluded that the coin was likely to have been made as a birthday present by Anning’s cabinet maker father, Richard, shortly before his death in 1810.

 They say its low-quality production likely rules out the possibility that it was created in commemoration or as a tourist trinket following her untimely death in 1847.
-As to how it came to be lying on the fossil beach – theories abound – from coastal erosion (of the type that reveals the Jurassic Coast’s fossils) causing a Georgian era rubbish tip to deposit its contents on the beach, to being a remarkable relic from Anning’s beach side house, which was demolished to make way for Lyme Regis Museum in 1889.
+As to how it came to be lying on the fossil beach, theories abound – from coastal erosion (of the type that reveals the Jurassic Coast’s fossils) causing a Georgian era rubbish tip to deposit its contents on the beach, to being a surviving relic from Anning’s beach side house, which was demolished to make way for Lyme Regis Museum in 1889.

 After her father’s death the Anning family were for a time forced to take poor relief and one possibility was that the token was used as evidence of an entitlement – such as the hand out of bread.
 But no such tokens are known to have been used in Lyme during the period and there are certainly none in local collections.